Professional in Human Resources (PHR)

 • Interpret and apply information related to general business environment and industry best practices

-Talent Planning and Acquisition
+Workforce Planning and Talent Acquisition

 – Identifying, attracting, and employing talent while following all federal laws related to the hiring process.